 While you are frying them, head back to the food processor for the aioli.
 Just a simple mixture of mayo, fresh dill, salt, pepper, and lemon juice for the World’s Greatest Sauce (seriously- I’m going to start putting this on everything!).

 These are great on their own, atop salads, or on a bun (for you non-Paleo peeps).
 Freeze by wrapping tightly in plastic wrap for later.
-And if you like these, you’ll love these salmon croquettes from when Bowl of Delicious was just a wee small lad of a blog!
+And if you like these, you’ll love these salmon croquettes and this classic tuna noodle casserole from scratch.

 Recipe below.
 Enjoy!